Broad Ripple Village, Indianapolis: History

 The public school system dates back to at least 1843, when Washington Township School Number Five was built.
 Washington Township School Number Fourteen was built in 1854.
 A newer, four-room brick school, "built to accommodate the advanced pupils of the entire township", opened in 1884.
 Broad Ripple High School originated as a two-year program in 1886, becoming a three-year program in 1887 and a four-year program sometime between 1893 and 1895.
 The grade school and high school shared buildings, including the newer 1914 building, until 1926.
 Broad Ripple High School became the fourth high school in Indianapolis Public Schools in autumn 1923 after Broad Ripple was annexed to Indianapolis.
 The high school closed at the end of the 2017–2018 school year.
+The high school reopened as Broad Ripple Middle School in 2024.

 Broad Ripple was annexed to the city of Indianapolis in June 1922, after previous failed attempts in 1906, 1909, and 1913, and several other times.